ByteGold/RPI_BTC_ATM/README.md

 ##Parts
 ###You are going to need
 ####Raspberry Pi
-You just need a computer with GPIO headers and a connection to the Internet.
+You just need a Linux-based computer with GPIO headers and a connection to the Internet.
 It doesn't have to be a Raspberry Pi.
 ####Webcam
-As long as Linux recognizes it as a webcam, it should work.
+As long as it is recognized as a webcam, it should work.
 The only use this webcam has is scanning QR codes for Bitcoin addresses, so 640x480 is a sane minimum resolution.
 ####CH-926 coin acceptor
 This is a popular programmable coin acceptor that can be bought on the cheap.
 There is a pre-programmed lookup table for the pulses (100ms, 1 pulse is a penny, 2, is a nickel, 3, is a dime, 4 is a quarter).
 It supports a maximum of 8 different coins (or so I heard).
-Since the power draw is 12V @ 55mA, there should be enough power provided by the GPIO pins to run this device.
+Since the power draw is 12V @ 55mA, an external power supply is needed (can be derived from a 2.1A USB brick somehow, look into implementation-specific manuals for that).
 ####Internet connection
 For the sake of simplicity, wired is the best option.
 However, wireless, when configured properly, should work just as well.